• Skip to main content

 Ingredients you'll need

-• Lemongrass stalk: look in the fresh herb section in your grocery store.
-It should come in a package of 3-4 stalks or even more (you will need only one), so don't hesitate to make a larger amount of tea and store in the fridge if you are worried to have the other stalks go to waste.
+• Fresh lemongrass stalks: look in the fresh herb section in your grocery store.
+It should come in a package of 3-4 stalks or even more (you will need only one), so don't hesitate to make a larger amount of tea and store it in the fridge if you are worried about having the other stalks go to waste.

 • Fresh lemon: add more citrusy flavor to the tea.
-Lime juice would work too or even orange.
+Lime juice would work too or even orange for a sweeter version without having to add extra sugar.

-• Sweetener: I used maple syrup, but any other kind of sweetener will work.
+• Sweetener: I used maple syrup, but any other kind of sweetener will work, such as brown sugar or agave syrup.
 You actually might not even need to sweeten your tea depending on your taste.

 Showing are the ingredients needed to make this recipe.